 3.2.1.
+Incubation concentrations

-Incubation concentrations.
-The cellular uptake process plays a key role in the function of QDs in biomedical applications and their health risks.
-In this study, P. chrysosporium pellets were incubated with different concentrations of COOH CdSe/ZnS 525, COOH CdSe/ZnS 625, NH2 CdSe/ZnS 525, and NH2 CdSe/ZnS 625 (10, 20, 50, and 80 nM for each QD) for 24 h, and the cellular uptake of CdSe/ZnS QDs was determined by ICP-OES.
-As shown in Fig. 2a, the uptake by P. chrysosporium increased gradually with the increase of incubation concentration for all four types of CdSe/ ZnS QDs.
-With the increased concentration of QDs, the amount of CdSe/ZnS ODs in the cell membrane increased, leading to the increased uptake of CdSe/ZnS QDs by P. chrysosporium.
-However, the cellular uptake of different CdSe/ZnS QDs was distinctly different under identical conditions.
-For example, the cellular uptake of NH2 CdSe/ZnS 525 reached 292.3 pmol g-1 biomass when the incubation concentration was 80 nM, which was greater than those of NH2 CdSe/ZnS 625 (166.5 pmol g-1 biomass), COOH CdSe/ZnS 525 (101.2 pmol g^{-1} biomass), and COOH CdSe/ZnS 625 (67.5 pmol g^{-1} biomass).
-Among the four types of CdSe/ZnS QDs, the uptake by P. chrysosporium decreased as follows: NH2 CdSe/ZnS 525 > NH2 CdSe/ZnS 625 > COOH CdSe/ZnS 525 > COOH CdSe/ZnS 625, which suggests greater uptake of amino-QDs by P. chrysosporium.
-The result may be attributed to amino-QDs possessing less negative surface charges (-6.7 \pm 0.6 and -9.6 \pm 0.7 mV) than carboxyl-QDs (-12.9 \pm 1.1 and -15.2 ± 1.4 mV).
-Due to the electrostatic repulsion caused by the negative charges on the cell membrane, the more negative surface charges made it more difficult for carboxyl-QDs to adsorb on the cell membrane.22 In addition, the result also indicated greater uptake by P. chrysosporium when treated with smaller QDs (NH2 CdSe/ZnS 525 and COOH CdSe/ZnS 525).
-This is because smaller CdSe/ZnS QDs are more easily taken in by P. chrysosporium.42 Due to their small size, CdSe/ ZnS QDs can directly enter into the hyphae by several approaches such as macropinocytosis, caveolae-mediated endocytosis, and clathrin-mediated endocytosis.43 Meanwhile, as endocytosis is an energy-consuming process, smaller CdSe/ ZnS QDs would consume less energy than larger CdSe/ZnS QDs, leading to higher uptake.44 As shown in Fig. 2b, the same results were also observed by determining the Se concentration, which confirmed the accuracy of the employed ICP-OES measurement.
-Fig. 2c and d show that there is a good linear correlation between CdSe/ZnS QD uptake and the incubation concentration in the medium, indicating that the cellular uptake was a dose-dependent process.
+The cellular uptake process plays a key role in the function of QDs in biomedical application and their health risks.
+In this study, chrysosporium pellets were incubated with different concentrations of SOOP CdSe/ZnS 525, COOH CdSe/ZnS 625, NH2 CdSe/ZnS 525, and NH2 CdSe/ZnS 625 (10, 20, 50, and 80 nM for each QD) for 24 h, and the cellular uptake of CdSe/ZnS QDs was determined by ICP-OES.
+As shown in Fig. 2a, the uptake of P. chrysosporium increased gradually with the increase of incubation concentration for all four types of CdSe/ZnS QDs.
+With the ertration of QDs, the amount of CdSe/ZnS QDs in cell membrane increasing increased, leading to the increasing uptake of CdSe/ZnS QDs by P. chrysosporium.
+However, the cellular uptake of different CdSe/ZnS QDs was distinctly different under the identical conditions.
+For example, the cellular uptake of NH2 CdSe/ZnS 525 reached 292.3 pmol g-1 biomass when the incubation concentration was 80 nM, which was greater than those of NH2 CdSe/ZnS 625 (166.5 pmol g-1 biomass).
+COOH CdSe/ZnS 525 (101.2 pmol g-1 biomass), and COOH CdSe/ZnS 625 (67.5 pmol g-1 biomass).
+Among the four types of CdSe/ZnS QDs, the uptake of P. chrysosporium decreased as follows: NH2 CdSe/ZnS 525 > NH2 CdSe/ZnS 625 > COOH CdSe/ZnS 525 > COOH CdSe/ZnS 625, which suggested greater uptake of amino-QDs by P. chrysosporium.
+The result may attribute to that amino-QDs possess fewer surface negative charges (- 6.7 ± 0.6 and - 9.6 ± 0.7 mV) than that (- 12.9 ± 1.1 and - 15.2 ± 1.4 mV) of carboxyl-QDs.
+Due to the electrostatic repulsion caused by the negative charges on cell membrane, the larger surface negative charges made it more difficult for carboxyl-QDs to adsorb on cell membrane.22 In addition, the result also indicated the greater uptake of P. chrvsosporium when treated ith smaller QDs (NH2 CdSe/ZnS 525 and COOH CdSe/ZnS 525).
+Because the smaller CdSe/ZnS QDs were easier to be taken in by P. chrysosporium.42 Dae he small size, CdSe/ZnS QDs can directly enter into the hyphae by several approaches such as macropinocytosis, caveolae-mediated endocytosis, and elathrin-mediated endocytosis.43 Meanwhile, the endocytosis is an energy consuming process, smaller CdSe/ZnS QDs would consume less energy than larger CoSe/ZnS QDs, leading to more uptake.44 As shown in Fig. 2b, rere also observed by determining Se concentration, which the same results the accuracy of the employed ICP-OES measurement.
+Fig. 2c-d showed confirmed that there was good linear correlation between CdSe/ZnS QDs uptake and incubation concentration in the medium, indicating that the cellular uptake was a dose-dependent process.